 But here’s the thing.
 Inflation is actually a good thing for all of us as real estate investors.
 Why?
 Because inflation means that your money is getting devalued.
 That same dollar from 2019 might only be able to buy a fraction of what it can buy in 2022.

 That’s why real estate is such a great investment, because it’s a hedge against inflation.
 When you invest in real estate with a fixed rate loan, you are locking in your payments, sometimes for 30 years or more.
 Even as your money becomes devalued, you are still making the same mortgage payments month to month, all while your real estate values continue to appreciate.

 This, on top of the benefits of cash flow passive income and tax benefits, is yet another reason why we should all be investing in real estate.

 There’s no doubt that we are living through unprecedented times with the coronavirus lockdown recession.
 There’s a lot of uncertainty about exactly how bad this will get and how long it will last.

-However, by looking at the economic fundamentals, and by looking at the patterns and sequence of events from previous recessions, we can predict the high level stages that we’ll see in the coming months and years, as well as what will happen to real estate during the recession and recovery.
+However, by looking at the economic fundamentals, and by looking at the patterns and sequence of events from previous recessions, we can predict the high level stages that we’ll see in the coming months and years, how COVID-19 will impact multifamily syndications, and what will happen to real estate during the recession and recovery.

 Whether you are new to real estate investing or have been waiting for years for this downturn, buckle up, because we’re about to see some once-in-a-lifetime deals flood the market in the coming months and years.